sanilveeravu/UFOs-Challenge/README.md

 ## Results

-The webpage was built using javascript and bootstrap styles giving the dynamic webpage a very aesthetic.
-Dynamic filters were added to filter the data using anyone or more of the following attributes:
+The webpage was built using javascript and bootstrap styles.
+Dynamic filters were added to filter the data using any one or more of the following attributes:
 1. Date
 2. City
 3. State